San Diego Athletic Injury Treatment

 This is all made possible by the treatment techniques, imaging and modalities that we use here at SDRI on an every day basis.

-Once an accurate diagnosis is reached a proper treatment protocol is recommended to the patient.
+Once an accurate diagnosis is reached Dr. Allen provides a proper treatment to the patient.
 It is not unusual to provide the patient with multiple treatment options ranging from the most conservative (“DIY” approach) to the least conservative (have surgery).
 In fact, very few patients require surgery except in the most serious of situations.
 Our job is to help you avoid surgery and we are very good at that.
 We like to take an all-inclusive approach (“kitchen sink”) when treating someone with sports injuries.

 Treatments may include: therapeutic ultrasound, electrical stimulation, gentle spinal and extremity adjustments, corrective exercises to restore muscle balance and correction of any asymmetries.
 Home stretching and strengthening programs, Home foam roller/self massage routines, Sports Taping/Kinesiotaping/Rock Taping are always taught to patients so that they may participate in treating their own injury on a daily basis.